BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

-## About option -f / -\-fetch-from-database

-calcardbackup is backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
-However, with large addressbooks this can lead to timeouts resulting in calcardbackup not being able to backup large addressbooks.
-calcardbackup version 0.6.0 brings the possibility to fetch contact cards directly from the database which speeds up the backup process for addressbooks significantly.
-Use this option, if you are having trouble in backing up large addressbooks (or if you want to reduce server load).
-NOTE: only addressbooks will be fetched directly from the database, not calendars.

 ## nextcloud-snap users

 If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.